 Artichokes, Brussels sprouts, savoy cabbage, coriander, sage, dandelion

 - Drink enough water - 30 ml of liquid per kilogram

 - Avoid fast food

 - Healthy fats and proteins

-- Rice, bread, noodles in the Wholemeal variant
+- Rice, bread, pasta in the whole grain variety

 4. Moderate exercise